The translation of this document is outdated.

 5) if the relevant activity is taxable with value added tax,

-the registration number with the State Revenue Service Value
+the registration number in the State Revenue Service Value Added

 (2) If a price is indicated, the service provider shall